pyenv/pyenv/README.md

 rbenv is a young project, so for now you must install it from source.

+**Compatibility note**: rbenv is _incompatible_ with rvm.
+Things will appear to work until you try to install a gem.
+The problem is that rvm actually overrides the `gem` command with a shell function!
+  Please remove any references to rvm before using rbenv.

 1. Check out rbenv into `~/.rbenv`.

         $ cd